 - Use single spaces between sentences.

 - Indent new paragraphs and new sections of dialogue with a half-inch indent.
-(Most word processors have a setting called "first-line indent" that achieves this)
+Use your word processor's built-in function for this (often called "first-line indent"), rather than spaces or tabs.

 - Indicate scene breaks by inserting a blank line with nothing but a centered hash sign (#) on it.